Last Updated on February 21, 2024 by Suzy

 Things to do at Stockeld Park review

-Stockeld park is a mostly outdoor attraction near Wetherby.
+Stockeld Park is a large family attraction near Wetherby, North Yorkshire.
 It is open most school holidays and a little bit extra over Christmas.
-What you can do there also changes slightly over the winter where it is worth extending your day into the night time. (well at least when it’s dark).
+What you can do there also changes slightly over the winter where it is worth extending your day into the nighttime. (well at least when it’s dark).

 The maze is big at Stockeld and it took us around 50 minutes to complete and is one of the best we’ve been in.
 There’s plenty to find along the way and a trail sheet usually to complete.
-In the summer they had a big inflatable assault course.
+In the summer they usually have inflatables that are included in the entrance price.

-All year round there is a farmer Foster’s barnyard which is an outdoor playground and go-karts.
-The enchanted forest is a long trail through the woodland with plenty of adventure playgrounds along the way plus many wonderful enchanted themed surprises.
+All year round there is Farmer Foster’s barnyard which is an outdoor playground and go-karts.
+The enchanted forest is a long trail through the woodland with plenty of adventure playgrounds along the way plus many wonderful enchanted-themed surprises.
 They also have Buccaneer boats at £6 extra per boat.

 FAQ and Further Information Stockeld Park

 There are two cafes on-site selling hot and cold food and drinks.
 You are welcome to picnic outside.
 There are also a few outdoor kiosks open for most of the year serving food and drinks.

 Huge indoor imaginative play space, a large maze, nordic skiing in the winter, plenty of adventure playgrounds, themed trail with plenty of wonderful things to find.
 There are toilets on-site and cafes.